The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 Warning signs and how to avoid this gift card scam:

-• The caller claims to be from a government agency or large organization.
+• Be wary of unsolicited calls claiming to be from a government agency or large organization.
 Most government agencies won’t call you unless you request them to (or first reach out through other methods).
 If someone calls you, ask for their name and reference number — then hang up and call the organization back via its official phone number.

-• They want you to pay with gift cards for a service that should accept other forms of payment.
+• Question why you need to use gift cards for a service that should accept other forms of payment.
 Any government agency or company will accept more traditional forms of payment, such as credit cards or bank transfers.

-• They don’t know many (or any) specifics about you or your account.
+• Be cautious if they don’t know many (or any) specifics about you or your account.
 Even if they know information like your Social Security number (SSN) or account number, it could still be a scam.
-Fraudsters can buy this information on the Dark Web
+Fraudsters can buy this information on the Dark Web.

 💡 Related: How To Identify a Fake Social Security Scam Call

 Gift cards bought from stores can be tampered with before you even purchase them.
-One common scam involves fraudsters applying fake barcodes to the backs of gift cards in stores.
+One common scam involves fraudsters applying fake barcodes to the backs of gift cards in stores — so that when you activate the card, the money is sent to the scammer’s gift card instead of yours.

 Example of a fake barcode on an Amazon gift card.